 A good habit – Become an annual donor to The Clarkson Fund.
 Gifts of all sizes help Clarkson provide a quality education to students each year.
 And it’s easy to make a gift online.

-A "no-brainer" – You can double or even triple the amount and impact of your gift if your company offers a matching gift program.
+A "no-brainer" – You can double or even triple the amount and impact of your gift if your employer offers a matching gift program.
 It’s a simple process that can make a big difference.

 A gift of time – Become a student mentor, network with your regional alumni chapter, tell us if you'd like to help with alumni activities in underrepresented regions.
 Your time is valuable to Clarkson; consider becoming an alumni volunteer.